Enriching lives

 Grant Writing Workshops

 Our grant writing workshops will offer a tutorial on how to create an account and apply for grants on our grant module.
-The workshops are offered to anyone who would like to learn the basics of grant writing and how to write an effective proposal for The Catholic Foundation.
+The workshops are offered to anyone who would like to learn the basics of grant writing and how to write an effective application for The Catholic Foundation.
 We strongly encourage all grantees to sign-up on line.
-All Zoom and in-person dates are located on the website.
+All workshops take place on Zoom and dates are located below and on the website.
 The workshops are free, but registration is required to participate.

 Grant Decisions